 Zoo Moot Saga

-Where: Kitchie Lodge & Lakeland Camping Area - Balsam, Scouts Canada Camp Samac, 275 Conlin Road East, Oshawa, Ontario.
+Where: Kitchie Lodge & Camping Area, Scouts Canada Camp Samac, 275 Conlin Road East, Oshawa, Ontario.

 Why: You will be dazzled by the prizes at closing, accumulated by participation in a wide range of theme activities and scavenger hunt.
-The pot luck Saturday dinner and following musical social at Council Hall are not to be missed for any better reason!
+The pot luck Saturday dinner (bring double the quantity for your group) with BBQ lamb morsels marinated with Dijon mustard.
+Followed by musical social at Council Hall, are not to be missed for any better reason!

-*NEW* Indoor bunks: reserve now $10.00 per person, space limited.
-(Kitchie Lodge, heated cabin for 60 people.)
+Indoor bunks: reserve now $15.00 per person, space limited.
+(Kitchie Lodge, heated cabin, showers, for 80 people.)

 What you can expect: This is a typical MOOT style event with a lot of free time for socializing, campfire, field activities, archery, scavenger hunt, group potluck dinner, Saturday night dance/rave, prizes for earning points.